 Given the importance of transatlantic data exchange, which should not be underestimated, it will certainly not be long before a new regulation is found and the European Commission adopts a new adequacy decision for the transfer of personal data to the US.

-And if it takes up the concerns of the ECJ and creates more data protection for EU citizens in the USA, this is also a good thing for website operators.
+And if it addresses the ECJ's concerns and creates more data protection for EU citizens in the US, that's a good thing for website operators, too.